 - Improve Magento security following the suggestions and recommendations.

-- Learn more information on how to manage the online shop after Magento migration here.
+- Learn more information on how to manage the online shop after Magento 1 and Magento 2 migration

 Drawing up Conclusion